Rotating planets in Newtonian gravity

+The theory is a combination of the two classical theories (`phonons' and `rotons').
+The kinetic potential has terms of both signs, as needed in elementary applications.
+The negative sign of the first term means that it must be interpreted as stress.

+The on-shell value of the Lagrangian density is the thermodynamic pressure; as prophesized with rare insight by Taub (1954) [17]. \b

-The incorporation of two velocity fields is an essential feature of the theory; what is both novel and effective is that they contain the correct (minimal) number of dynamical variables: 4 for hydrodynamics including the density.
-The Lagrangian has one free parameter $\kappa$; it is related the compressibility of the fluid.
+The incorporation of two velocity fields is an essential feature of the theory, and of hydrodynamics: what is both novel and effective is that they give it the minimal number of dynamical variables: four including the density.
+The Lagrangian has one free parameter $\kappa$; it is inversely related to the compressibility of the fluid.

-The complete theory is a relativistic gauge theory; here we are working in the physical gauge and in the non relativistic limit.
-There are two velocity fields, $\vec v$ represents mass flow; $\vec w$ allows for vorticity.
-A key feature of the theory is the constraint

-derived by variation of the full Lagrangian with respect to a vector gauge field.
-(The gauge field is fixed at zero and does not appear in this paper.)
-It implies that the vector field $\vec w$ - defined in (1.3) - can be expressed in terms of a scalar field,

-(Of course, we cannot replace $\vec w$ by $\tau$ in the action.)
-The limit of an incompressible fluid is approached as $\kappa \rightarrow \infty$.
-It is this constraint that connects the velocity and the density: in the context of the action principle harmonicity of $\vec v$ becomes a constraint on $\rho$, solved by Eq.(2.8) below.

-We have given a brief account of the theory in the physical gauge; the full gauge theory is described in two papers (Fronsdal 2014 and 2017).

-What does the most to validate this theory is that it is formulated as an action principle.
-To account for rotational motion it includes the velocity field $\dot{\vec X}$, as in `Lagrangian hydrodynamics', but as this would seem to add 3 additional degrees of freedom, we need a constraint that effectively reduces this number to 1, as is accomplished by Eq.(1.5).
-The relation of the field $\dot{\vec X}$ to vorticity, and to a relativistic gauge theory, was proposed, in the special case of incompressible flows, by Lund and Regge (1976).
-In string theory it is the Kalb-Ramond field (Kalb and Ramond 1974).

-The action is not completely new; it appeared in a classical paper by Hall and Vinen (1956) on superfluids and in a more recent review by Fetter (2009) on rotating Bose-Einstein condensates (Fetter (2009). \footnote * {The equations of motion in the paper by Hall and Vinen (1956) are widely quoted; the action principle not at all.} In those papers $\dot{\vec X}$ is not a local, dynamical field variable but a fixed backgound feature that accounts for a rigid rotation of the whole system.
-Although the dynamical, irrotational velocity was seen as insufficient and another degree of freedom was needed, the way to avoid an excessive number of degrees of freedom, by means of the constraint (1.5), was not widely known.
-The field components $\dot{X^i}$ appear in Bardeen (1970), they are the classical `Lagrange parameters'.
+The action is not completely new; parts of it appeared in a classical paper by Hall and Vinen (1956) [18] on superfluids and in a more recent review by Fetter (2009) [19] on rotating Bose-Einstein condensates.\footnote {The equations of motion in the paper by Hall and Vinen are widely quoted; the action principle has been completely ignored.} In those papers $\dot{\vec X}$ is not a local, dynamical field variable but a fixed background feature that accounts for a rigid rotation of the whole system.
+The dynamical, irrotational velocity was clarly insufficient and another degree of freedom was needed, but the way to avoid an excessive number of new degrees of freedom by means of constraints was not widely known. \bb

 A stationary flow is one that evades the dissipating effect of {\bf viscosity}.
 In traditional hydrodynamics viscosity is included as an additional term in the Navier-Stokes equation,